 For this reason you might feel that continuing to pay your mortgage is simply pointless and you will decide to sell your property straight away.

-On the other hand, if you are the sole owner of the property, all of the the equity in the property will have to be paid into your bankruptcy.
+On the other hand, if you are the sole owner of the property all of the the equity will have to be paid into your bankruptcy.
 As such there is nothing to protect and you might decide to sell immediately or even stop paying the mortgage and allow the property to be repossessed if an easy sales process is not possible.

-If your property is repossessed, it will be sold by the mortgage company.
-If after the sale there is a mortgage shortfall which you are still liable to pay this.
+If your property is repossessed it will be sold by the mortgage company.
+If after the sale there is a mortgage shortfall you will still be liable to pay this.
 However the key is that this debt is now unsecured.
 Because of this it can be included in Bankruptcy.

 If you have already gone bankrupt but then you decide that you cannot afford to pay your mortgage, you could stop making the payments altogether and allow your house to be repossessed.
-Any mortgage shortfall once the house is sold is still included as a debt in your bankruptcy even if you have already been discharged by the time the sale happens.
+Any mortgage shortfall once the house is sold will still be included even if you have already been discharged from your Bankruptcy.